IdaMarie-12/exam_phase2/PHASE2_COMPREHENSIVE_REPORT.md

 A `Driver` object represents a delivery agent.
 Each driver has a current `position` (a Point), an assigned `strategy` (a BehaviourStrategy object), a list of `earnings` from completed deliveries, and a reference to their `current_request` if they're carrying a delivery.

-The driver's position changes during Phase 7.
-When a driver is idle and claims a request in Phase 5, they set their destination to the pickup location and begin moving.
-Each tick, `step(current_time)` is called, which uses the Point class's movement logic to advance toward the destination.
-We use the normalized direction vector described earlier, so movement is uniform regardless of distance.
+The driver's position changes during Step 7 (Move Drivers).
+When a driver is idle and claims a request in Step 5, they set their destination to the pickup location and begin moving.
+Each tick, `step(current_time)` is called, which uses the Point class's movement logic to advance toward the destination using the normalized direction vector—so movement is uniform regardless of how far away the target is.

-As a driver moves, Phase 7 checks whether they've reached their destination using `is_at_target()`.
+As a driver moves, Step 7 checks whether they've reached their destination using `is_at_target()`.
+This method calculates the distance between current and target positions and checks if that distance falls below a threshold.
+If the distance is small enough (within EPSILON tolerance), the driver is considered to have arrived.
 If they haven't picked up the request yet, reaching the location triggers `mark_picked_up()`, which updates the destination to the dropoff location.
 If they're already carrying the request, reaching the dropoff completes it via `complete_delivery(current_time)`, which:
 - Marks the request as DELIVERED
-- Records the delivery time
+- Records the delivery completion time
-- Adds earnings to the driver's cumulative total
+- Adds earnings to the driver's cumulative total using the earnings formula
 - Sets the driver back to idle status

-The earnings calculation is:
+**Earnings Calculation:** The system rewards drivers with a formula that encourages both fast execution and accepting quick assignments:

-$$\text{earnings} = \text{base\_points} + \text{distance\_bonus} - \text{wait\_time\_penalty}$$
+$$\text{earnings} = \text{base\_points} + (\text{pickup\_distance} \times \text{distance\_bonus\_rate}) - (\text{wait\_time} \times \text{wait\_penalty\_rate})$$

-Base points reward completing any delivery.
-Distance bonus rewards longer trips (more effort = more pay).
-Wait time penalty discourages delays—if a request waited too long before being assigned, the driver earns less.
-This formula incentivizes both efficiency and quick assignment.
+Where:
+- **base_points** is a fixed reward for any completed delivery (e.g., 50 points)
+- **pickup_distance** is the Euclidean distance from pickup to dropoff location
+- **distance_bonus_rate** multiplies distance (e.g., 2.0 points per grid unit)
+- **wait_time** is how long the request waited before being assigned, in ticks
+- **wait_penalty_rate** subtracts for delay (e.g., 0.5 points per tick waited)

+A longer trip earns more distance bonus, incentivizing drivers to accept far-away requests.
+But if that same request waited a long time before being assigned, the wait penalty reduces the total—this pushes drivers toward quick acceptance.
+For example, a 10-unit pickup with 20-tick wait would earn: 50 + (10 × 2.0) - (20 × 0.5) = 50 + 20 - 10 = 60 points.
+The formula balances three competing objectives: complete deliveries (base points), work efficiently (distance bonus), and respond quickly (wait penalty).

 The critical insight about drivers is their strategy.
 Each driver holds a `BehaviourStrategy` object that encapsulates their decision-making.
 During Phase 5, when a driver becomes idle, the Simulation collects all available requests and creates an `Offer` for each one, containing distance and earnings metrics.
 Then it calls `driver.decide_action(offers)`, which delegates to `strategy.decide(offers)`.
 The strategy returns the best offer according to its criteria, and the driver claims it.